mahmoudimus/ac/docs/public/guides/project-activity-tutorial.md

 1. Refresh JIRA in your browser, usually at [http://localhost:2990/jira](http://localhost:2990/jira).
 	You'll see the _Activity_ label in the header:
 	<img src="../assets/images/jira-activity-1.png" width="80%" style="border:1px solid #999;margin-top:10px;" />
+	This link doesn't go anywhere – yet.
+You'll fix this in future steps.
 1. Back in your editor, open `routes/index.js`.
 	From here, you'll add the `/activity` route to your app.
 1. After the `/hello-world` stub code, add: